Freeplay 2021: June 8–13

 We’re thrilled to announce that this year’s festival dates are May 7th–12th.
 Our theme this year is INTROSPECTION, and our international keynote speakers are the wonderful Hannah Nicklin & Richard Lemarchand.
 We have a bunch more international speakers to announce soon, so watch this space!

-Freeplay acknowledges the Woi Wurrung & Boon Wurrung people of the Kulin Nation as the Traditional Custodians of the Lands upon which our festival takes place.
+Freeplay acknowledges the Wurundjeri & Boon Wurrung people of the Kulin Nation as the Traditional Custodians of the Lands upon which the festival takes place.

-We pay respects to their Elders past, present, and emerging, and to all Aboriginal and Torres Strait Islander people in the wider community and beyond.
+We pay respect to their Elders past, present, and emerging, and to all Aboriginal and Torres Strait Islander people in the wider community and beyond.